the-gizmo-dojo/board_meetings/July2020/agenda.md

 ### Reports
 * Andy Taylor donated a lot of tools, including two metal cutoff-saws, reciprocating saw, Dremel, and a portable compressor.
 The rest are still being gone through.

+* Network has been labeled and a new Server is installed.
+This will be the door server.

 ## New business